 Here is a list of seed Finches readily eat:

 This is a list of seed Finches do not usually like:

 The seed that is not eaten in a mixed blend will be left to rot, growing mold and often blocking the seed ports making it impossible for the Finches to access the seeds they like.

 I would highly recommend purchasing seed Finches readily eat separately and mixing it yourself.
-Place seed in a tube feeder with seed ports just large enough to allow the largest seed in the mix to be picked out by the birds, no bigger.
+Place seed in a tube feeder with seed ports just large enough to allow the largest seed in the mix, to be picked out by the birds, no bigger.

-Saying all that, I would like to also add that some birds in an area do acquire a taste for seeds which generally are considered not their favourites.
+Saying all that, I would also like to add that some birds in an area do acquire a taste for seeds which generally are considered not their favourites.

 Don't be afraid to experiment with the wild birds in your area by trying some of the seed Finches generally are considered to not eat.
 You may be pleasantly surprised.

 Feeding finches is a very colourful and pleasant experience!

 Home> Variety of Wild Bird Feeders> Feeding Finches